Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 ## Delete an API Service

-To delete the service (all versions):

-1. Navigate to *Service Registry*.
+1. Navigate to *Catalog > Service Registry*.
-2. Select **Catalog > Service Registry**.
-3. From the list view, select a service to open the service details in a new browser tab.
+2. From the list view, select a service to open the service details.
-4. From the new browser tab, click on the environment name breadcrumb at the top of the page (i.e., the name to the right of **ENVIRONMENTS / NAME**).
+3. Click on the environment name breadcrumb at the top of the page (i.e., the name to the right of **ENVIRONMENTS / NAME**).
-5. In the *Services* tab at the bottom of the page, click on the trash bin associated with the service you want to delete.
+4. In the *Services* tab at the bottom of the page, click on the trash bin associated with the service you want to delete.
-6. Type the name of the service and click on the confirmation button that “I understand this is a permanent and irreversible action.
-Delete.”
+5. Type the name of the service and click on the confirmation button that “I understand this is a permanent and irreversible action.
+Delete.” **All versions of the service are deleted.**